Theodore Foster

 Theodore Foster (April 29, 1752 – January 13, 1828) was an American lawyer and politician from Rhode Island.
 He was a member of the Federalist Party and later the National Republican Party.
 He served as one of the first two United States senators from Rhode Island and, following John Langdon, served as dean of the Senate.

 Early life

 Foster was born in Brookfield, Massachusetts in 1752.
-He engaged in classical studies at the College in the English Colony of Rhode Island and Providence Plantations (now known as Brown University), graduating in 1770.
+He engaged in classical studies at the college in the English Colony of Rhode Island and Providence Plantations (now known as Brown University), graduating in 1770.
 He then studied law and lived with fellow student Solomon Drowne.
 He was admitted to the bar association in 1771 and remained in Rhode Island to practice law, beginning his law practice in Providence.
-He was town clerk in Providence from 1775–1787.
+He was town clerk in Providence from 1775 to 1787.
 He earned his master's degree from Dartmouth College in 1786.

 Foster was a protege of Brown University's first chancellor, Chief Justice of Rhode Island and Providence Plantations and revolutionary patriot Stephen Hopkins.
 Foster married the sister of the future governor of Rhode Island and Providence Plantations Arthur Fenner.